 Yes, HSU's licensed veterinarians or certified technicians can perform this service.
 The method used is an injection of Sodium Pentobarbital (EBI), which causes death very swiftly and painlessly.
 If you would like to be with your pet when it is euthanized, you must make an appointment with our Clinic (801) 261-2919 ext.
 230. Our Clinic does euthanasia for dogs/cats only.
 Prices vary by weight of the animal.

-The Humane Society of Utah is a 501(c)(3) private nonprofit organization.
+The Humane Society of Utah is a local 501(c)(3) private nonprofit organization.
 We receive NO tax dollars or government funding.
 HSU is funded by the voluntary contributions of individuals, businesses and foundations.

 HSU is not an Animal Control agency.
 However, HSU is the highest intake shelter in Utah and we handle more homeless pets per year than any other agency in our state.
 HSU works to ensure a happy and healthy quality of life for all animals.
 Our main concern is for the well-being of animals and protecting them from abuse or neglect.
-Our Investigations Department works throughout the state, many times assisting local law enforcement agencies including Animal Control, looking into allegations of animal abuse or neglect with the emphasis being on making the conditions better for the animal.
+Our Investigation Department works throughout the state, many times assisting local law enforcement agencies including Animal Control, looking into allegations of animal abuse or neglect with the emphasis being on making the conditions better for the animal.

-Generally speaking, your local Animal Control agencies won’t take animals being surrendered by their owners—only taking strays instead—and will refer you to a local private shelter, such as the HSU, to surrender your pet.
+Generally speaking, your local Animal Control agencies won’t take animals being surrendered by their owners—only taking strays instead—and will refer you to a local private shelter, such as the HSU, to rehome your pet.
 Your local Animal Control agency is generally charged with: protecting you from animals; responding to a dog running at large or barking too much; dealing with vicious dog bites or attacks; licensing your pet; and, most notably, sheltering your pet if it were lost.
 Most Animal Control agencies are also responsible for dead animals in your yard, road or neighborhood.

 What is the difference between the Humane Society of Utah and other animal welfare organizations that solicit funds from me through the mail (such as Humane Society of the United States, PETA, American Humane, ASPCA, Best Friends Animal Society, etc.)?